Argentina says to sue Ghana over detained naval tall ship

-BUENOS AIRES, Nov 12 Argentina vowed to file suit against Ghana at a United Nations maritime tribunal on Wednesday if the country does not release a tall sailing ship seized after creditors won a court order to keep the vessel in port.
+BUENOS AIRES Argentina vowed to file suit against Ghana at a United Nations maritime tribunal on Wednesday if the country does not release a tall sailing ship seized after creditors won a court order to keep the vessel in port.

-The frigate ARA Libertad, a naval training ship, was detained in Ghana's eastern port of Tema on Oct.
-2 at the request of NML Capital Ltd, which claims Argentina owes it $300 million on bonds in default since 2002.
+The frigate ARA Libertad, a naval training ship, was detained in Ghana's eastern port of Tema on October 2 at the request of NML Capital Ltd, which claims Argentina owes it $300 million (189 million pounds) on bonds in default since 2002.

 The South American country says international law prohibits warships from being seized in foreign ports.